 Gallery at The Savoy, Covent Garden

-What: There’s a reason the afternoon tea at The Savoy is world famous – it’s in quite the setting.
+What: There’s a reason the afternoon tea at The Savoy is world famous - it’s in quite the setting.
 You’ll be seated under a large glass dome in the hotel’s Gallery, where a pianist will play music as you drink and dine.
-The menu features a spread of sandwiches, as well as other savoury bites, like a parsnip and Parmesan savoury cake with pesto.
-Scones are served warm, and there are both plain and raisin included, and the cakes are a signature selection of The Savoy pastry teams’ favourites, including pistachio and red plum cake, and citrus choux.
+The menu features a spread of sandwiches, as well as other savoury bites, like a shrimp Marie Rose with Keta caviar.
+Scones are served warm, and there are both plain and raisin included, and the cakes are a signature selection of The Savoy pastry teams’ favourites, including lemon and mint cake, and raspberry tartlet.
 This isn’t one to miss.

 Where: Strand, WC2R 0EU